zabbix-tools/libzbxpgsql/_docs/index-keys.md

 ---

-The agent item keys described in this document allow you to discover and monitor all Table Indexes on a PostgreSQL server.
+The agent item keys described in this document allow you to discover and monitor Indexes in all accessible databases on a PostgreSQL server.

 {% include keys.html keys=site.data.keys.index %}